|

 Challengers for the title include Meghann Shaughnessy, who has been ranked as high as No. 11 in the world, last year's U.S. Open girls singles champ Viktoria Azarenka of Belarus, and several top 100 players.
 Players from 21 countries are entered.

 Celebrity interest will be provided from among the 75 competing players by six foot one inch Alexandra Stevenson who has made headlines in People Magazine and was Tennis Magazine's Rookie of the Year in 1999.
-The real stars will be all the players who fan out in the community to give clinics to involve about 4,000 youngsters and adults.

 "This dimension of the tournament is growing rapidly and making more people aware of the event and the benefits of tennis as well as introducing hundreds of newcomers to the game," said Erin Mazurek, associate tournament director.